Cape Region (Delaware): Demographics

-Because the Cape Region is not yet a politically defined area, collecting demographic data is tricky.
-At the 2010 Census, the approximate total population of the Cape Region was 41,584 which is an increase of 10,998 (35%) from 30,856 (2000 Census).
+Because the Cape Region is not a precisely defined political area, there is no demographic data for the region specifically.
+At the 2010 Census, the approximate total population of the Cape Region was 41,584 which is an increase of 10,998 (35%) from 30,856 in the 2000 Census.

 The Cape Region tends to be more affluent than western parts of Sussex County.